mattcaron/misc_notes/install.cameras.ubuntu.22.04.md

 1. Add any necessary user accounts

+1. Set the timezone, if necessary:

+       sudo timedatectl set-timezone America/New_York

 1. Make ssh work:

     1. For an old machine, use the old keys - you did save /etc, didn't you?